voliveiro/notesForWSDC/alternative_visions_of_the_self.md

 *The body of Christ* — Paul's ecclesiology in 1 Corinthians 12.
 The community of believers is not a collection of autonomous individuals who have chosen to associate.
 It is a single body in which each member has a function, and suffering and joy are shared.
 "If one member suffers, all suffer together."

-*Iris Murdoch and Simone Weil* — both argue that the moral life requires *unselfing* — quieting the ego so that genuine attention to reality and to others becomes possible.
-Weil: the self must be *decreated* — unmade — so that love can flow through it unimpeded.

 **The challenge to liberalism:** The self is real but radically incomplete.
 It is not the author of its own ends — it is oriented toward something beyond itself, and flourishes only through self-giving, not self-maximisation.

 ---